 Unions, worker councils, and CBAs represent most of Italy’s workforce depending on the type of job.
 Employers must follow their rules as well as any Italy employment compliance regulations concerning minimum wage, compensation, and time off.
 If your company is not a member of a national CBA, then you will not have to adhere to the CBA’s rules.

-Italy Employment Compliance
+Italy Employment Laws

 If you are new to conducting business in Italy, understanding the country’s culture and workplace practices is essential.
 It’s a good idea to hire someone well-versed in both Italy employment compliance and the more subtle aspects of the country’s culture as it relates to work.
 Make sure this individual is at the subsidiary for an employee’s first day or even first week to make them feel comfortable.